op07n/XiaomiADBFastbootTools/README.md

 **Do I need an unlocked bootloader or root access to use the app?**

-The Flasher, Wiper and Camera2 modules require an unlocked bootloader but everything else works without rooting or unlocking.
+The Flasher, Wiper and Camera2 modules in Fastboot mode require an unlocked bootloader but everything else works without rooting or unlocking.

 **What apps are safe to uninstall?**

 All applications in the list are safe to uninstall.
 You might lose access to some services but the device will keep working just fine.
-Some apps, like Gallery, aren't listed because uninstalling them would soft brick your device.
+Some other apps, like Gallery or Security, aren't listed because uninstalling them would soft brick your device.

+**What's the difference between uninstalling and disabling?**

+The OS sees which apps have been disabled and it can re-enable them whenever it pleases but it cannot do the same with uninstalled apps.
+Apps you disable may come back anytime and you can also re-enable them in the Settings, while uninstalled apps will only return if you reinstall them (using ADB or an APK) or factory reset the device.
+There's no difference when it comes to their impact on the system, however, functionality or performance wise, so I recommend uninstalling apps which you believe pose a security/privacy risk and disabling everything else.

 **Do uninstalled system apps affect OTA updates?**